vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 ## Strict recovery from split brain

-_TL;DR: in v25, ERS on MySQL and Percona GTID shards refuses to choose between unresolved split-brain histories automatically.
-Operators can explicitly choose which history to preserve, accepting the loss of transactions unique to the other branches. `VTOrc` never makes that choice automatically_
+_TL;DR: in v25, ERS on MySQL and Percona GTID shards tracks divergent leaders before filtering, prevents fallback to an older candidate if all leaders are removed, and adds explicit operator-controlled recovery.
+Choosing a history can discard transactions unique to the other branches; `VTOrc` never enables this override automatically_

 ### The Problem

-In a split brain, 2 x surviving tablets can each contain transactions the other does not.
-Neither GTID set contains the other, so ERS cannot identify a single most-advanced history
+In a split brain, 2 x surviving tablets can each contain transactions the other lacks.
+Neither has the complete surviving history, so promoting either side means giving up transactions unique to the other

-Picking one automatically means deciding which transactions to discard.
-Picking a third, older replica because it has no errant transactions can be worse, as that could discard the recent transactions from both leading branches.
-If ERS cannot prove which history is safe, it should not guess
+When ERS cannot determine a safe history automatically, the operator needs an explicit way to choose which side to keep.
+Falling back to an older replica is not a safe compromise: it can lose transactions from both sides

 ### The Fix

-[PR #20780](https://github.com/vitessio/vitess/pull/20780) adds explicit split-brain recovery for MySQL and Percona GTID shards in Vitess 25.
+[PR #20780](https://github.com/vitessio/vitess/pull/20780) closes this gap and adds explicit split-brain recovery for MySQL and Percona GTID shards in Vitess 25.
 ERS records the divergent leaders before the candidate-wait phase and errant-GTID filtering.
 The default path can only proceed if that filtering leaves exactly one of the original leaders; otherwise ERS fails with the aliases and positions of the competing leaders

 An operator who has determined which history to preserve can choose it explicitly: